This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-• You can always opt to mash the potatoes.
+You can always opt to mash the potatoes.
 The juices from the crock pot would be so yummy spooned over mashed potatoes!

 Ideas For Using Corned Beef Leftovers

-• I look forward to reusing my corned beef leftovers, especially in a tasty Reuben Sandwich!
-Another knock-your-socks-off idea is making a corned beef hash with your leftovers or this amazing Reuben Casserole.
+I look forward to reusing my corned beef leftovers, especially in a tasty Reuben sandwich!
+Another knock-your-socks-off idea is making a corned beef hash with your leftovers or this amazing Reuben casserole.

-• Try out a cool Irish taco recipe, or top your Irish nachos with leftover shredded corned beef.
+With leftover corned beef, you could also make a modified Cuban sandwich, try out a cool Irish taco recipe, or top your Irish nachos with leftover shredded corned beef.

 Corned Beef FAQs